 EMDR is also effective for anxiety, phobias, depression, and more.

 I use an Attachment Focused EMDR protocol from the Parnell Institute.
 This protocol is client centered, using specific focus on client’s needs, pace, words, and desires in session.
 In addition, we pay special attention to the attachments in the client’s present life and history.
 This is a more gentle and person centered form of the traditional EMDR practice.
-I am currently in the Parnell Institutes extensive training program.
 For more information please visit The Parnell Institute website.